 - there are predictable, unavoidable, error-involving stages and sequences of acquisition of grammar which cannot be changed

 - learners’ speaking the target language does not help learners acquire it, and often slows acquisition

 - comprehensible input methods (including T.P.R.S., narrative paraphrase a.k.a.
 Movietalk, and free voluntary reading) do more for acquisition than legacy methods

 - despite superficial differences, children and adults learn languages in the same way

 Here is the evidence supporting what we know about language acquisition.
 Thanks to Eric Herman for digging a lot of this up, and thanks to Karen Lichtman, Bill VanPatten, Ray Hull, Stephen D. Krashen, Wynne Wong, Reed Riggs and Paul Nation for sending papers, comments, etc.

 Want a live crash course in research?
 See Bill VanPatten’s presentation (in 6 parts) here.
-His weekly podcast is archived here (free to listen to/download, etc).
+His weekly podcast is archived here.
 Lance Pantagiani’s condensed Tea With BVP episodes are archived here.
 Sarah Cottrell’s Musicuentos podcasts are also worth a listen.

 VanPatten (1998) also notes that “[a] reading of the literature on second language acquisition and use suggests that communication is not the result of learning discrete bits of language and then putting them together.“

 VanPatten (2013) also echoes Susan Gross when he notes that “building up in a learner’s brain [are] simultaneously lexicon and morphology, syntatic features and constraints, pragmatics and discourse, interfaces between components, communicative discourse [and] skill” and that “these happen all at once.
 They are almost impossible to isolate and practice one at a time, because they don’t operate one at a time.“